hallojoe/TransformHelpers/README.md

 # TransformHelpers
-Some helpers for csv, json and xml convertions
+Some helpers for converting csv axml to json + some bonuses